-ESIC Developmental Reading Policy.
-Students scoring 23 through 36 on the Reading portion of the ASSET Placement Test will be required to address reading deficiencies the first semester of enrollment.
-Students scoring between 38 and 42 on the Reading portion of the ASSET will have "READING CLASS RECOM-MENDED" on their individual education plan.
+EOCC Developmental Reading Policy.
+Students scoring 23 through 35 on the Reading portion of the ASSET Placement Test will be required to address reading deficiencies the first semester of enrollment.
+Students scoring between 36 and 42 on the Reading portion of the ASSET will have "READING CLASS RECOMMENDED" on their individual education plan.
 After any semester with unsuccessful grades those scoring in this range will be sent a letter strongly advising the reading course.
-Reading students will be tested during the first days of class and will be re-assigned to one of the reading classes: RDG 083 for those scoring below sixth grade reading level; RDG 084 for students testing between sixth and ninth grade level; RDG 085 for students testing between nineth and twelth.
+Reading students will be tested during the first days of class and will be reassigned to one of the reading classes: RDG 083 for those scoring below sixth grade reading level; RDG 084 for students testing between sixth and ninth grade level; RDG 085 for students testing between nineth and twelfth.
 Students who are enrolled in RDG 083 or 084 will be told that their scores indicate that reading may have to be taken for two or more semesters.
-Students scoring above twelth grade on the Nelson-Denny Reading Test and 50th percentile on the Degrees of Reading Power may be given a W/P or enrolled in RDG 113.
+Students scoring above twelfth grade on the Nelson-Denny Reading Test and 50th percentile on the Degrees of Reading Power may be given a W/P or enrolled in RDG 111.
 This student will remain in the same developmental classroom but do additional work in all areas in order to earn college credit.
-To exit RDG 083, 084, 085, the student must score satisfactorily (A, B, C) in the course as well as score at the twelth grade reading level on the Nelson-Denny Reading Test and/or perform at or above the 50th percentile on the Degrees of Reading Power standardized reading test.
+To exit RDG 083, 084, 085, the student must score satisfactorily (A, B, C) in the course as well as score at the twelfth grade reading level on the Nelson-Denny Reading Test and/or perform at or above the 50th percentile on the Degrees of Reading Power standardized reading test.
 A student will not be allowed to enroll in HIS 101, HIS 102, HIS 201, HIS 202, or PSY 200 unless he has properly addressed his reading deficiencies by passing the exit criteria at the RDG 085 level.
 Students will progress through the appropriate sequence of reading courses.
-When their improvement puts them at sixth grade level for RDG 083; ninth for RDG 084; twelth for RDG 085 and they have earned a "C" or higher grade in their respective reading class, they will be eligible to enroll in the next higher level reading course.
-Students who do not successfully reach their respective reading levels for RDG 083 (sixth), RDG 084 (ninth) or RDG 085 (twelth) will be required to repeat the course in which they were unsuccessful.
+When their improvement puts them at sixth grade level for RDG 083; ninth for RDG 084; twelfth for RDG 085 and they have earned a "C" or higher grade in their respective reading class, they will be eligible to enroll in the next higher level reading course.
+Students who do not successfully reach their respective reading levels for RDG 083 (sixth), RDG 084 (ninth) or RDG 085 (twelfth) will be required to repeat the course in which they were unsuccessful.

 English Placement Policy.
 Students are required to address their writing deficiencies their first semester of enrollment.
-Students unsuccessfully completing their initial writing sample and/or scoring 42 or below on the ASSET test will be placed into either ENG 091 or ENG 093 as determined by the placement level of their writing sample.
-Students scoring 43 or above on the ASSET test may be required to enroll in either ENG 092 or ENG 093 if their writing sample is unsatisfactory.
+Students unsuccessfully completing their initial writing sample and/or scoring 41 or below on the ASSET test or 61 and below on the Compass test will be placed into either ENG 092 or ENG 093 as determined by the placement level of their writing sample.
 Students who are unsuccessful (D, F) must retake the appropriate English course.
-Students may choose the semester they wish to repeat an English course.
+Students may choose the semester they wish to repeat an English course before enrolling in English 101.

-110 Mathematics Placement Policy.
-Students will be advised as to the proper math course they are required to take according to their ASSET scores, their major requirements, and close evaluation of their math history.
+Mathematics Placement Policy.
+Students will be advised as to the proper math course they are required to take according to their ASSET or Compass scores, their major requirements, and close evaluation of their math history.
 Students will be evaluated holistically for proper math placement.
-Initial placement will be determined by the ASSET math cut-off score for respective math courses to include MTH 090, Basic Math; MTH 098, Elementary Algebra; MTH 100, Intermediate College Algebra; MTH 112, Precalculus Algebra; and MTH 125, Calculus I. Students who are unsuccessful (D, F) in their math course will be required to retake the same or lower level math course before progressing to the next higher level course in the sequence.
+Initial placement will be determined by the math cut-off score for respective math courses to include MTH 090, Basic Math; MTH 098, Elementary Algebra; MTH 100, Intermediate College Algebra; MTH 110 Finite Math; MTH 112, Precalculus Algebra; and MTH 125, Calculus I. Students who are unsuccessful (D, F) in their math course will be required to retake the same or lower level math course before progressing to the next higher level course in the sequence.